NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-SnapshotPolicy/docs/snapshotpolicycopy.md

 #### Prefix

-The prefix to use while creating Snapshot copies at regular intervals.
+The prefix to use while creating snapshot copies at regular intervals.

 _Required_: No